ministryofjustice/cloud-platform-user-guide/source/documentation/other-topics/route53-zone.md

 Make sure to change placeholder values to what is appropriate, with the 2 files saved, commit your changes to a branch and raise a pull request.
 Once approved, you can merge and the changes will be applied.
 Shortly after, you should be able to access the `Zone_ID` as Secret on kubernetes in your namespace.

 Please contact the Cloud Platform team via the `#ask-cloud-platform` Slack channel.
-Provide them with the zone_ID and nameservers values, and they will verify that your hosted zone has been created successfully.
+Provide them with the zone_ID, and they will verify that your hosted zone has been created successfully.

 [env-repo]: https://github.com/ministryofjustice/cloud-platform-environments
 [aws-hosted-zone]: https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/AboutHZWorkingWith.html